OccuFly: A 3D Vision Benchmark for Semantic Scene Completion from the Aerial Perspective

 \begin{strip}

-{OccuFly introduces the first real-world, aerial 3D SSC benchmark dataset, consisting of $9$ scenes that provide over \SI{20000}{} samples of RGB images, semantic occupancy grids, and metric depth maps, including $22$ semantic classes.
-OccuFly covers almost \SI{200000}{m\textsuperscript{2}} at \SI{50}{m}, \SI{40}{m}, and \SI{30}{m} altitude in urban, industrial, and rural scenarios during spring, summer, fall, and winter.
-Zoom in for best view.} \end{strip}
+{OccuFly introduces the first real-world, aerial 3D SSC benchmark dataset, consisting of $9$ scenes with over \SI{20000}{} samples of RGB images, semantic occupancy grids, and metric depth maps, including $21$ semantic classes.
+OccuFly covers almost \SI{200000}{m\textsuperscript{2}} at \SI{50}{m}, \SI{40}{m}, and \SI{30}{m} altitude in urban, industrial, and rural environments during spring, summer, fall, and winter.
+Zoom in for the best view.} \end{strip}

 \begingroup \thefootnote{}

 \endgroup